circlhill-debug/pwa-route-stats/docs/METRICS.md

 ## Weekly Compare (card)
 - Volume overlay: Last full week (blue) vs this week so far (yellow) by weekday.
+- Expectation band: translucent orange min/max envelope computed from up to four recent non-vacation weeks, so you can tell at a glance whether current volume is within the historical range.
 - Route h (this): Dashed line (right axis) for this week’s adjusted route hours per weekday.
 - Efficiency label: Shows `min/vol` this week vs last with an up/down indicator.
 - Outliers: Lists weekdays where route hours are >+10% vs the same weekday last week and shows any Reason tag.